dougeby/IntuneDocs/InTuneDocs/DeployUse/what-to-tell-your-end-users-about-using-microsoft-intune.md

 ---
 # required metadata

-title: What to tell your end users about using Microsoft Intune | Microsoft Intune
+title: What to tell your end users about using Intune | Microsoft Intune
 description: Links to information to share with your end users
 keywords:
 author: staciebarker